AdamHansrod/Bus/README.md

 Bus
 ===

-A Struts2 webapp on Google App Engine to show the UoP Bus Timetable
+Bus is a Struts2 webapp on Google App Engine to show the University of Portsmouth Bus Timetable.

-A copy of the work and research i did prior to leaving the University of Portsmouth Applications Development and Maintenance team.
+The project was a copy of the work and research i did prior to leaving the University of Portsmouth Applications Development and Maintenance team, and is provided as a working example for others to learn how to build Struts2 webapps on Google App Engine.

-They wanted to be able to use the Struts2 java web application framework on top of the Google App Engine platform, this was an example of this work.

 The project itself uses the Objectify API to access the Google Datastore to store the information that could be wanted to updated by an Admin.